 I am huge fan of a debt free life.
 And you should be too.
 You’d be hard pressed to convince me the merit of the phrases “good debt” and “bad debt”.
 It is debt, and you need to be on a mission to kill it every single hour of every single moment.

 Here are my very simple ways of how to do it every single day:

-1. Automate: I don’t trust myself to remember anything any more.
+1. Automate: I don’t trust myself to remember anything anymore.
 Not to invest.
 Not to make a payment on time.
 Not to save for a rainy day.
-So I use my banks automatic transaction feature and I put all of my saving and investing on autopilot.
+So, I use my banks automatic transaction feature and I put all my saving and investing on autopilot.
 I spend the money in my checkbook well ahead of time.
-All of the bills are on autopilot.
-I can probably disappear for a year and all of my finances are taken care of.
+All the bills are on autopilot.
+I can probably disappear for a year and all my finances are taken care of.
 Nothing will be late.
-If you want to stop stressing out about money and debt put everything on auto pilot.
+If you want to stop stressing out about money and debt, put everything on auto pilot.
 Especially savings and investing.

 I am curious as to your top 5 tips.
 Let’s hear ’em!